 Enhanced sweating.
 Sweating in a sauna is a by-product of applying heat to the body.
 The sweating process gently and safely helps eliminate all heavy metals and toxic chemicals.
 Medical studies demonstrate that most toxins can be eliminated through the skin, relieving the burden on the kidneys and liver.
 Sweating increases dramatically in most people after several months of daily sauna use.
 Sweating during exercise is not nearly as effective for detoxification because exercise activates the sympathetic nervous system.
 Sympathetic nervous activity inhibits toxin elimination.

 Exercise benefits.
 Saunas provide many of the benefits of exercise with much less expenditure of energy.
 These include enhanced circulation and oxidation of the tissues.
-Repeated sauna use can lower elevated blood pressure and improve the elasticity of the arteries.
-Saunas are most helpful for cardiovascular rehabilitation, arthritis, allergies, skin conditions and chemical sensitivity.
+Repeated sauna use can help lower elevated blood pressure and improve the elasticity of the arteries.
+Color light therapy is most helpful for cardiovascular rehabilitation, arthritis, allergies, skin conditions and chemical sensitivity.

 Decongesting the internal organs.
 Heating the body powerfully shunts blood toward the skin to dissipate heat.
 This decongests the internal organs and greatly stimulates circulation.
 Sinuses, joints and many other tissues benefit greatly.

 Fever therapy (hyperthermia) for infections.
 Raising body temperature powerfully assists the body to kill bacteria, fungi, parasites and viruses.
 Many people have a low body temperature and, for this reason, cannot get rid of chronic infections.
 Common sites of infections are the sinuses, ears, eyes, bladder, throat and intestines.